sveltejs/kit/documentation/docs/40-best-practices/05-performance.md

 #### Images

-Typically the most impactful area of opportunity is optimizing your images.
+Images are often one of the most impactful areas of opportunity for optimization.
 Svelte provides an offically-supported image optimization package.
 Please see the [images](images) page for more details.
-Additionally, you may use Lighthouse for identifying images needing optimization.
+Additionally, Lighthouse is great for identifying which images on your site are the most problematic / in need of optimizations.

 #### Fonts

-Preload fonts when possible with the appropriate by calling `resolve` with the appropriate `preload` option value in the [`handle`](hooks#server-hooks-handle) hook.
-Also ensure you've set the [`font-display`](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display) option appropriately in your CSS.
-Additionally, you may reduce the size of font files with [subsetting](https://fonts.google.com/knowledge/glossary/subsetting).
+When possible, preload fonts by calling `resolve` with the appropriate `preload` option in your [`handle`](hooks#server-hooks-handle) hook, and ensure you've set the [`font-display`](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display) option in your CSS.
+To reduce the size of font files, utilize [subsetting](https://fonts.google.com/knowledge/glossary/subsetting).

 #### Videos

-Video are very large files and so extra care should be taken to ensure that they're optimized:
+Video files can be very large, so extra care should be taken to ensure that they're optimized:

 - Compress videos with tools such as [Handbrake](https://handbrake.fr/).
 Consider converting the videos to HTML5 video formats such as WebM or MP4.
 - [Lazy load](https://developer.mozilla.org/en-US/docs/Web/Performance/Lazy_loading) videos located below the fold.